Inevitabby/notes/ABOUT.md

 In unrelated news, the source of the incessant click-clacking keyboard driving you insane during lecture has yet to be found.

-When I want to upload my note(s) to [this GitLab repository](https://gitlab.com/inevitabby/notes/), I just add them to a subfolder named `markdown` inside a parent folder, like so:
+When I want to upload my note(s) to [this GitLab repository](https://gitlab.com/inevitabby/notes/), I just add them to a folder, like so:
 ```
 |-cs1300
-|---markdown
+|--index.md
+|--01 - Formal Logic.md
+|--02 - Propositional Logic.md
+|--etc...
 |-cs1400
-|---markdown
-|-cs50
-|---markdown
+|--etc...
 |-phl2020
-|---markdown
+|--etc...
 ```
-- *Note: New folders need to be added to the `DIRECTORIES` array in `daemon.sh`*
+- *Note: Folders need to be added to the `DIRECTORIES` array in `daemon.sh` to actually get processed into HTML*

 ## B. Conversion